suzannepk/slurm_HPCC/README.md

 vi submit.sl

 ```
-Use "esc", ":i" to put vi in insert mode, use the explainations in the example above to make the following modififcations to the batch script.
+Use "esc", ":i" to put vi in insert mode, use the explainations in the example above to make the following modifications to the batch script.
 1. Change the project to the project ID for this tutorial.
-2. Customize your job's name
+2. Customize your job's name.
 3. Change the time from 10 minutes to 8 minutes.

-Submit the batch script to run by doing
+Submit the batch script to run by doing:

 ```
 sbatch submit.sl

 ```

-To see what state your job is in use
+To see what state your job is in use:
 ```
 squeue -u <your_user_id>

 ````
 The sections below will help you understand how to read the output that is given.

 Job States
 ----------